Scrivly vs. Harvey

 - Large firms that want an enterprise AI partner with significant funding and resources behind it.

-- Organizations that value the breadth of a platform built on leading foundation models.
+- Organizations that value the capabilities of a platform built on leading foundation models.

 - Firms with dedicated procurement teams that can negotiate enterprise pricing.